 Heather Thomas teaches you about adding texture to the surface of your quilts by wrinkling the fabric.
 You can do this by wrapping the fabric over night in rubber bands and ironing it flat before attaching it your quilt.
 You can keep the wrinkles permanent by pressing the fabric onto a piece of binding.

 The art of quilting cannot be without contrast.
 There are many types of contrast, but there are six main types that we rely on as quilters.
-Heather Thomas walks us through these types by showing us some samples, and teaches us how we can identify the types of contrast we are using in our quiltingWatch Now >>
+Heather Thomas walks us through these types by showing us some samples, and teaches us how we can identify the types of contrast we are using in our quilting…Watch Now >>

-Dana Jones teaches you how to prepare a binding for attachment to a quilt.
+Dana Jones teaches you how to attach a binding to a quilt with mitered edging.
 She demonstrates some of the essential quilting tips and techniques that you’ll need to use in order to complete the binding, walking you step by step through the entire process, and shows an example of a completed binding.Watch Now >>

 Angie Hodapp talks to you about doing some turned edge applique.
 Start by tracing your design and then cutting out the individual pieces.
 Next, turn the fabrics; make sure to bend it the way you want first and then crease it for a smooth finish.
 When sewing the pieces together keep your original trace to…Watch Now >>